matm/jQuery-File-Upload-Wiki/Drop-zone-effects.md

-The following widget class extends $.blueimpUI.fileupload (the UI version of the File Upload plugin) to add drop zone effects:
+The following widget class extends $.blueimpUI.fileupload (the UI version of the File Upload plugin) to add drop zone effects.

+When files are dragged onto the document window, the class "ui-state-active" will be added to the dropzone element with a transition effect.
+When files are dragged over the dropzone element, the class "ui-state-highlight" will be added to the dropzone element with a transition effect.

 ```js
 $.widget('blueimpDropZoneEffects.fileupload', $.blueimpUI.fileupload, {